jourquin/Box-Cox-Lambdas-Heuristic/README.md

 the first phase of the heuristic (random draws of combinations of lambdas) and that don't correspond to "valid" solutions.

+This is an example plot (bivariate case, NST-R 5):

 ![Example plot](SamplePlot.png)

 ## Other R scripts